miracl/core/version4/wasm/readme.txt

-AMCL in Webassembly
+MIRACL Core in Webassembly

 See https://webassembly.org/getting-started/developers-guide/

-The AMCL library already has a Javascript version, but can also run up to 20 times faster in a browser that supports Webassembly.
+The MIRACL Core library already has a Javascript version, but can also run up to 20 times faster in a browser that supports Webassembly.
 And thats most of the popular browsers in use today (Firefox, Safari, Edge, Chrome)

-The C, C++ or Rust version of the AMCL library can be compiled to a bitcode that runs directly in the browser, by-passing Javascript entirely.
+The C, C++ or Rust version of the MIRACL Core library can be compiled to a bitcode that runs directly in the browser, by-passing Javascript entirely.
 Which is good for our type of application, as the way in which Javascript handles integer arithmetic is very slow.